Can My Employer Force Me To Work During 'Shelter-in-Place'?

-As more states enact “shelter-in-place” or “stay home” orders to combat the COVID-19 pandemic, many workers find themselves faced with a difficult question: can their employers force them to work when the government tells them to stay home?
+As states enacted “shelter-in-place” or “stay-home” orders to combat the COVID-19 pandemic, many workers faced a difficult question: Could their employers force them to work when the government told them to stay home?

-Unfortunately, the answer isn’t an easy one.
-At a glance: “It depends,” says John C. Cook, an employment law attorney in Fairfax.
+Unfortunately, the answer wasn’t an easy one.
+At a glance: “It depends,” says John C. Cook, an employment law attorney in Fairfax, Virginia.

-Some businesses have workplace hazards, such as medical, first responders, construction and grocery stores are clearly identified as essential.
-But what about those that aren’t so clearly defined, or businesses that aren’t essential but are still allowed to open?
-That’s another challenge, because the governor’s executive order is “somewhat vague,” Cook says.
+Some businesses have workplace hazards, as discussed by the Occupational Safety and Health Administration (OSHA), such as medical providers, first responders, and construction, while grocery stores are clearly identified as essential.
+But what about those that aren’t so clearly defined or businesses that aren’t essential but are still allowed to open?
+That’s another challenge since the governor’s executive order is “somewhat vague,” Cook says.

-If an employee is told to work in a store that is allowed to open, and raises concerns that the store has more than 10 customers inside or people coming up to the cashier aren’t practicing social distancing, and is told to work anyway, “I think that is potentially actionable,” Cook says.
+If an employee is told to work in a store that is allowed to open and raises concerns that the store has more than 10 customers inside or that people coming up to the cashier aren’t practicing social distancing and is told to work anyway, “I think that is potentially actionable,” Cook says.

 One of the biggest problems with these sorts of issues, though, is simply timing.
 A Bowman claim can’t be made until after an employee is terminated from their job.
 “So it doesn’t help you too much before you’re fired,” Cook says.